GoogleCloudPlatform/datashare-toolkit/client/README.md

 ## Getting Started

-These instructions will setup an instance of the CDMC service in your GCP project.
+These instructions will setup a demo instance of the CDMC service in your GCP project.

 ### Enable APIs